 Combined, these two channels can offer insightful information on your campaigns’ multi-channel relationship, how they drive ROI, and how they can aid in developing other marketing campaigns.

 While this ad type is widely used to boost brand awareness, it remains one of the top-performing channels driving direct conversions offline and online.

 For instance, when you assign a phone number to a banner or video ad, it’s crucial to track what ad format and publisher bring in the most phone leads.
 Since very few inbound calls can be traced to a specific display campaign with traditional methods, advertisers need inbound call trackers to track quality phone calls and reinvest in high-performing display campaigns.

-Here are several ways brands can bring in more high-intent callers from display ad efforts:
+Here are several ways brands can bring in more high-intent callers and call tracking data from display ad efforts:

 Step 1: Use Click-to-Call as the CTA

 Display ads work great for raising brand awareness, but if you’re looking to increase phone call conversions, you must give prospects a compelling reason to click.
 Make the most of your ad copy by telling leads exactly what action they need to take and why they need to take it.